 Which Roger Direct option is best for a Phonak Marvel hearing aid wearer?

-Point 1 – Most people wear a hearing aid in each ear, but sometimes there’s a reason why you would not.
+Most people wear a hearing aid in both ears, but sometimes there’s a reason why you would only wear a single hearing aid.
+Examples;

 Our Roger Direct opinion for what it’s worth!

 N.B.
-With both options you still need to involve an Accredited Hearing Professional or Approved Phonak Roger Certified Trainer who can transfer a Roger X into your Phonak Marvel hearing aids.
+With both options you still need to involve an Accredited Hearing Professional (possibly your audiologist) or Approved Phonak Roger Certified Trainer who can transfer a Roger X into your Phonak Marvel hearing aids.

 At FM Hearing Systems and our sister organisation HAB Hearing all our Hearing Aid Audiologists and On Site Phonak Roger Trainers are qualified, approved, certified and competent to perform this function.